Frequently asked questions

 The corrugated iron or Colorsteel cladding on Outpost kitsets also has a 10 year manufacturers quality guarantee.

-Faulty Materials Policy: in the event of any kitset components proving to be faulty we will cover replacement of faulty materials providing we are advised within 12 months of purchase
+Faulty Materials Policy: in the event of any kitset components proving to be faulty we will cover replacement of faulty materials providing we are advised within 12 months of purchase, however we do not guarantee any components that have not been assembled as timber is a living natural material and can move and warp if not secured in position.

 Can I make changes to the design?